Abraham Mzizi: Post-apartheid political career

 In South Africa's first post-apartheid elections in 1994, Mzizi was elected to represent the IFP in the National Assembly.
 He served two terms, gaining re-election in 1999.

 In March 2003, Mzizi resigned from the National Assembly in order to fill an IFP seat in the KwaZulu-Natal Provincial Legislature.
 In the next general election in 2004, the Gauteng Provincial Legislature elected him as one of its six permanent delegates to the National Council of Provinces, where he served a single term.

 Personal life

-He is married to Gertrude Mzizi, who was also active in the IFP during apartheid and who later served as a member of the Gauteng Provincial Legislature.
+He was married to Gertrude Mzizi, who was also active in the IFP during apartheid and who later served as a member of the Gauteng Provincial Legislature.
 They both have 4 children.
-He died peacefully in his old age surrounded by his wife children and grandchildren.
+He died peacefully in his old age surrounded by his wife, children, and grandchildren on 1 February 2024.